Thursday, April 8, 2010

 About Me

-My Photo
+My photo

 Clemson, SC, United States

 I was born in Poughkeepsie, N.Y., but grew up in St. Petersburg, Fla.
 I graduated from the University of South Florida (Tampa) in 1979 with a B.A. in Journalism.
 I now live in South Carolina near the Blue Ridge Mountains, a pleasant setting for writing, to say the least.
-I was an award-winning journalist at the St. Petersburg Times for twenty-five years and also worked at the Greenville News.
+I was an award-winning journalist at the St. Petersburg Times for twenty-five years and I currently work at the Charlotte Observer.
 I am married with five daughters.

 The author